MADBioLab/JAKSTATModels/README.md

 ### Data file contents
 data_CtrlAndIL4Replicates.csv
-best4Pub.mat
+Figure7BParameterValues.mat

 ## Usage
 The code file, JAKSTATModel_InferredFromBTSWayne.m, produces the plot shown in Figure 7B of the relevant manuscript.
 The code uses the best parameter set identified in the ABC-SMC search to generate response curves for IL4 stimulation.
 These curves are then plotted against the experimental data.

 ### JAKSTATModel_InferredFromBTSWayne.m
 Contains a function JAKSTATModel_InferredFromBTSWayne(parameterValues,plotFlag) with the following arguments:
 - parameterValues - 1x26 array containing the estimated parameter values for the model, expressed as log10(theta).
+For Figure 7B, the corresponding parameter values are found in the file Figure7BParameterValues.mat.
 - plotFlag - string, either 'y' or 'n', indicating whether plots should be generated during computation